walterhiggins/WMPJS/README.md

 ### Configuring your server
 Once you've installed CraftBukkit, the next step is configuration.
 This is where you decide what kind of Minecraft Server you want to run.
 Will it have Monsters?
 Will it be Survival mode or Creative mode?
-Will it be Player vs Player, and so on.
+Will it be Player vs. Player, and so on.
 While configuration is something you'll probably only do once, you can later change the server configuration at any time you like.
 The server configuration isn't set in stone, just bear in mind you will need to restart your server if you change the configuration.
 I'll show you how to do that later.

 #### The server.properties file
 When you first launch CraftBukkit a couple of configuration files and folders will be created in the CraftBukkit folder (the folder where you store the craftbukkit jar file and startup script).
 When configuring your server, the most important file is `server.properties`.
 This is a plain-text file (meaning it can be edited using any text editor) containing all of the configuration for your server.
 The first few lines of my own `server.properties` look like this: